EvanKepner/mutatest/CONTRIBUTING.rst

     manifest: commands succeeded
     congratulations :)

 6. Install :code:`pre-commit` for the cloned repo.
 This ensures that every commit runs the formatting checks including :code:`black` and :code:`flake8`.

 .. code-block:: bash

     $ pre-commit install

 7. Start developing!
+8. Run :code:`tox` one more time before you open the PR to make sure your functionality passes the original tests (and any new ones you have added).

 Style: all files
 ----------------

-    - Generally hard-wrap at 100 characters for all files, included text files or RST.
+    - Generally hard-wrap at 100 characters for all files, including text files or RST.
     - Prefer RST over markdown or plaintext for explanations and outputs.
-    - Accept the suggested edits from the :code:`pre-commit` configuration.
+    - Accept the edits from the :code:`pre-commit` configuration e.g. to trim trailing whitespace.

 Style: Package Python code